llvm/llvm-project/amd/device-libs/doc/OCKL.md

 The currently supported control are
   * `finite_only_opt` - floating point Inf and NaN are never expected to be consumed or produced
   * `unsafe_math_opt` - lower accuracy results may be produced with higher performance
-  * `daz_opt` - subnormal values consumed and produced may be flushed to zero
   * `correctly_rounded_sqrt32` - float square root must be correctly rounded
   * `ISA_version` - an integer representation of the ISA version of the target device
+  * `daz_opt` - unused and deprecated.
+Will be removed in the future.

 ### Versioning